 Press [Enter] to see the result, continue the calculation or start a new one.
 There is also an option to copy the result to the clipboard:

 SideSlide includes support for displaying RSS news feeds inside special containers.
-You can track multiple feeds in one convenient location.
-You can either have all RSS containers accessible from the workspace, shrunk, folded or fully visibly, or detached from the workspace to gain additional control.
-In addition to a built in viewer, SideSlide allows you to track subjects that interest you by highlighting headlines that contain predetermined keywords.
+Track multiple feeds in one convenient location.
+Either have all RSS containers accessible from the workspace, shrunk, folded or fully visibly, or detached from the workspace to gain additional control.
+In addition to a built in viewer, SideSlide allows you to track subjects that interest you by highlighting headlines that contain predetermined keywords and filtering news feeds for specific items.

 Add RSS news feeds by using the Add a News Feed dialog (Menu → New → RSS News Feed or [Ctrl+E]):